MigoMueller/NEATM/README.md

 A Python wrapper (neatm.py) is also provided.
 All input is provided as scalar float (wavelengths may be iterable) in customary units: r and delta in AU, alpha in degree, wavelengths in micron.
 It will call the C++ binary under the hood.

 ## Disclaimer:
 Most of this code was written during the first year of my PhD, ~15 years ago.
-It may not be the most elegant or numerical efficient code ever, but it sure has been tested extensively.
-Think of it as a Soyuz...
+There's a number of things I'd do or word differently if I were to redo this from scratch.
+On the flip-side, the code has been tested really extensively.
+It works.

 ## Change log:
-2018/01/31: experimental astropy.units support on 'units' branch 2018/01/31: Original release
+* 2018/01/31: experimental astropy.units support on 'units' branch
+* 2018/01/31: Original release